CS Hub is 1 of 8 UK Future Manufacturing Hubs, funded by EPSRC and industry and first launched in October 2016.

 The CS Hub is comprised of 2 grand challenges, 3 platform work packages, and 5 work packages broadly define our research areas.
 Full detail can be found in our Research pages.

 We hope to build on these research areas by supporting new studies through feasibility study funding.
 Our first round funded 6 new studies (August 2018).
 Subsequent rounds will be announced on our website as they arise.
 A key component of these studies is to promote interactions between the CS Hub and new partners (academic and industry).
-Details of our existing partners can be found at our EPSRC website page.

 Our first Grand Challenge focuses on enabling the connected nation, while our second encompasses the important issues surrounding Sensing in CS manufacture.
 Our research interests further break down into CSs on silicon epitaxy (III-Sb, III-As, and III-N), CSs on silicon device fabrication, as well as FastFab – Integrated growth, fabrication and characterisation.
 These initial basic issues are further supported by research into the Connected Nation, including Manufacturing Technology for Optical Datacommunications on silicon, Advanced Radio Frequency devices and MMICs, as well as Monolithic Integration of RGB LEDs and Integrated Radio Frequency Electronics for LiFi.
 Our second Grand Challenge is supported by research focuses on Magnetic Arrays and Infra Red Arrays.